Modern Views of Machine Learning for Precision Psychiatry: ML-powered Technologies for Psychiatry

-Using data from mobile devices, digital phenotyping is collected in real-time and targets specific individuals.
-Devices that collect data streams from patients, such as surveys, cognitive tests, social medial interactions, GPS coordinates, and behavioral patterns (e.g., keyboard typing), have great potentials for monitoring, managing and predicting the individual’s mental health \cite{torous2016new,mohr2017personal}.
-Overall, continuous quantification of these data streams may result in clinically useful markers that can be used to refine diagnostic processes, tailor treatment choices, improve condition monitoring for actionable outcomes (such as early signs of relapse), and develop new intervention models \cite{huckvale2019toward}.
+Digital phenotyping for individuals is based on data acquired from mobile device collected in real time.
+Devices that collect data streams from patients, such as surveys, cognitive tests, social medial interactions, GPS coordinates, and behavioral patterns (e.g., keyboard typing), have great potentials for monitoring, managing and predicting the individual’s mental health \citep{torous2016new,mohr2017personal}.
+Overall, continuous quantification of these data streams may result in clinically useful markers that can be used to refine diagnostic processes, tailor treatment choices, improve condition monitoring for actionable outcomes (such as early signs of relapse), and develop new intervention models \citep{huckvale2019toward}.